SavvyPlus/wiki4/superset-kubernetes.md

 * `LoadBalancer Ingress:     a9c4e359f6d9711e8b31c068d3110b28-2094159502.ap-southeast-2.elb.amazonaws.com`
 * browsing to that location will give the superset login page
 * Wait for 10 minutes for ExternalDNS to generate a nice url and then browse to `http://superset-app.superset.savvybi.enterprises` - login with admin/pa55word

+## Deploying zookeeper

+If you have already created the k8s cluster, you will need to expand the cluster to at least 3 nodes.

+From the top level of the git repository:
+* `sudo docker run -v $(pwd)/druid:/files -it savvybi/superset-cluster-kops:0.1`
+* From inside the superset-cluster-kops docker container, run the following
+* `kops export kubecfg --name=${NAME}`
+* `kops edit ig nodes` and change to `maxSize: 3` and `minSize: 3`
+* Run the zookeeper deployment `kubectl apply -f /files/zookeeper.yaml`